Brexit Questions and Answers

 In October 2019 the Withdrawal Agreement (including the Ireland/Northern Ireland Protocol) and Political Declaration were agreed between the two blocs and the Withdrawal Agreement entered into force on 1 February 2020, the date the UK officially left the EU.
 The UK entered the transition period, whereby the UK applied EU law and was treated as a member of the EU, however did not participate in the EU institutions.

-Since 1 January, talks between the EU and UK have been continued to take place on various issues including fisheries, data adequacy, and the Protocol on Ireland/Northern Ireland (see below).
+Talks between the EU and UK have continued on various issues including fisheries, data adequacy, medicines, and the Protocol on Ireland/Northern Ireland (see below).
+In June 2022, the UK Government published the Northern Ireland Protocol Bill, which would disapply core parts of the Protocol.

 The UK left the EU on 31 January 2020.
 However, under the transition period, the UK remained in the EU single market and customs union.
 This arrangement ended on 31 December 2020.
-As of 1 January 2021, the UK has left the EU single market and customs union, and its relationship with the EU is governed by the Withdrawal Agreement, and the Trade and Cooperation Agreement.
+As of 1 January 2021, the UK is no longer part of the EU single market and customs union, and its relationship with the EU is governed by the Withdrawal Agreement, and the Trade and Cooperation Agreement.
 Under the Protocol on Ireland/Northern Ireland, Northern Ireland remains in the EU single market for goods.
 The Protocol entered into force on 1 January 2021.
 Find out more about the Protocol on Ireland/Northern Ireland

 The Withdrawal Agreement covers citizens’ rights, a financial settlement, and governance and dispute resolution mechanisms for the Agreement.